JorgeGT/PlotRTL1090/README.md

 Requirements
 ---
-A server running [`dump1090`](https://github.com/antirez/dump1090) to record ADS-B data.
+* A server running [`dump1090`](https://github.com/antirez/dump1090) to record ADS-B data.
 For those who don't have (yet!) an RTL-SDR dongle available, two sample datasets are provided to test the code.
 Those have been used to generate the renders shown on the following section.
+* MATLAB (tested on 2012b and 2014a)

 Example results
 ---